rheininge/SQLprojects/README.md

 ## Analyzing High-growth/"Unicorn" Companies 2019-2021
 This project takes the perspective of an investment firm looking to understand which industries are seeing the most growth and to identify any new companies that could help the firm capitalize on their investments.
 Companies who have reached a valuation of $1b, also known as "unicorns", are gathered in this database.
 The database of unicorn companies to analyze has 4 tables; dates, funding, industries, and companies.
 The project uses common table expressions and other SQL commands to identify the companies who became unicorns in the years 2019-2021.
 The analysis found that the top performing industry was Fintech, with 138 companies reaching at least $1b in revenue in 2021, and an average valuation of $2.75b.
 The recommendation for the investment firm is to invest in Fintech companies, who have seen the most growth in the selected years.
 The other notable industries, Internet and Software Services and Ecommerce & Direct-to-Consumer, are also seeing substantial growth.
 Diversifying investments amongst these three tech industries could be beneficial for their portolio development.

+## Motorcycle Part Sales Analysis
+This project seeks to understand the revenue streams of a company that sells motorcycle parts.
+There are three warehouses in the database and they serve both retail and wholesale customers.
+In the scenario, the board of directors for the company want to better understand wholesale revenue by product line and provided a table from their database, called 'sales'.